hashkode/ModellingCovid19SpreadGermany/readme.md

-# Forschungspraxis project on traffic network reconstruction in the wake of COVID-19
+# Modeling the Impact of Public Traffic on COVID-19 Spread Rates in Germany
+Forschungspraxis project on traffic network reconstruction in the wake of COVID-19.
 This repository holds all information related to the Forschungspraxis project offered by LSR.

 ## Meta
 The following people are involved: